dilbwagsingh/DESfiddle/README.md

 ### Community

 * The whole DESfiddle documentation, such as setting up a development environment, the project, and testing, can be read [here]().
-* If you have any questions regarding zulip-electron, open an [issue](https://github.com/dilbwagsingh/DESfiddle/issues/new) or ask it directly on [Linkedin](https://www.linkedin.com/in/dilbwagsingh/).
+* If you have any questions regarding DESfiddle, open an [issue](https://github.com/dilbwagsingh/DESfiddle/issues/new) or ask it directly on [Linkedin](https://www.linkedin.com/in/dilbwagsingh/).

 ### Issue
 Ensure the bug was not already reported by searching on GitHub under [issues](https://github.com/dilbwagsingh/DESfiddle/issues).
 If you're unable to find an open issue addressing the bug, open a [new issue](https://github.com/dilbwagsingh/DESfiddle/issues/new).